 - Firebug lets you view the DOM tree of a page and see what CSS rules apply to each element.

-- Web development Bookmarklets such as "ancestors", "show blocks", "view scripts", "view style sheets" and "edit styles" can be useful for reducing testcases.
+- Web development bookmarklets such as "ancestors", "show blocks", "view scripts", and "view style sheets" can be useful for finding relevant code in the page.

 - The Real-Time HTML Editor lets you build testcases from the ground up.